owenzoocha/YF/sites/all/modules/contrib/timefield/README.txt

 the Libraries module.
 See:
 http://drupal.org/project/libraries

 3) Acquire the timepicker plugin.
-There are a few ways to do this.
+Please be sure to get a version compatible with your version of jQuery.
+There are a few ways to download the library.

+a) If you have drush installed, you can use the command "drush timefield-plugin" to automatically download and install this library.
+This will install the version of the timepicker plugin compatible with Drupal 7's core version of jQuery.

-a) Direct Download:
+b) Direct Download:
 You can either download a zip or tarball file from github: https://github.com/fgelinas/timepicker/downloads
 Or you can download the plugin from the author's site: